wrongerror/BPFConductor/docs/desgin/arch.md

 The Agent consists of the following components:

-- **RPC Server**: The RPC server provides management interfaces for user programs.
+- **Agent Service**: The Agent Service provides management interfaces for user programs.
 It listens on a Unix domain socket and supports the following operations:
     - Load: Load a user program.
     - Unload: Unload a user program.
     - List: List all user programs.
     - Get: Get the status of a user program.
     - Update: Update a user program.
-- **HTTP Server**: The HTTP server provides metrics for user space eBPF programs.
-It interacts with the Exporter to obtain metrics.
-The Exporter calls the collector method of each user program (each user program implements the Collector Trait to provide metrics), while also providing metrics of the Agent itself.
+- **Exporter**: The Exporter is responsible for exporting metrics.
+It interacts with the HTTP Server to provide metrics for user programs.
+The Exporter calls the collector method of each user program to obtain metrics.
 - **Program**: The Program is a user program (it can also interact without eBPF Maps, such as only obtaining data through /sys or /proc).
 A Program can be a built-in Rust program, or a wasm program introduced through an extension mechanism.